jngutteridge/hugo-jackgutts-blog/content/posts/001-new-blog.md

 ---
-title: "I've started a New blog"
+title: I’ve started a new blog
 date: 2023-03-15
-tags: ["Writing"]
+tags:
-category: "General"
+  - Writing
+categories:
+  - Life
-slug: "new-blog"
+slug: new-blog
 ---
 Welcome to my new blog.
 I’m Jack, a musician and software engineer.
 I live in Leicester in the UK.